 Parents must be notified of a student's qualification to the ESOL Program within 30 days of initial enrollment.
-A notification of ESOL program placement is sent home in English and the parent's home language (when feasible) and a copy is maintained as documentation in the ELL Folder.
+A notification of ESOL program placement is sent home in English and in the parent's home language (when feasible).
+A digital copy of the notification is saved on the ELLevation platform as documentation.

-- Extension of Services (for year 4 and beyond of services): - o ACCESS for ELLS 2.0 and FSA or concordant scores until October 1st - o Aural/Oral English Language Proficiency Test AND Reading and Writing - o IDEA Oral Language Proficiency Test I (IPT-I) Form G (grades K-5) and Reading and Writing Form C IPT I (Grades 2-3) or IPT 2 (grades 4-6). - IDEA Oral Language Proficiency Test II (IPT-II) Form E (grades 6-12) and Reading and Writing Form C IPT 3 (grades 7-12).
+Extension of Services (for year 4 and beyond):

+- Assessments required - o ACCESS for ELLS and FAST PM 3/concordant scores until October 1st - Aural/Oral English Language Proficiency Test and Reading and Writing - IDEA Oral Language Proficiency Test I (IPT-I) Form G (grades K-5) and Reading and Writing Form C IPT I (Grades 2-3) or IPT 2 (grades 4-6). - IDEA Oral Language Proficiency Test II (IPT-II) Form E (grades 6-12) and Reading and Writing Form C IPT 3 (grades 7-12).